What does the cost cover?

 Where will camp be located?

 Drop off time will be between 3:30pm – 5:30pm on Sunday.
 Camper Awards will begin Saturday at 10:00am outside of the campers’ dorms, and our Closing Ceremony will begin shortly after.

 Can I send mail to my camper?

 WE LOVE MAIL!
 We highly recommend prewriting letters/packages and bringing them with you Sunday when you drop off your camper.
 This saves on postage and time in transit.
-Please label mail: Camper Name, Camp Attending/Dates, and the DAY you would like them to receive it. *Please be wary of sending food, as campers will only be allowed to eat it during their free time at camp.
+Please label mail: Camp Location (Doane Site), Camp Attending/Dates, Camper Name, and the DAY you would like them to receive it. *Please be wary of sending food, as campers will only be allowed to eat it during their free time at camp.
 Check out our Palomar Care Packages!